Business loans for SMEs affected by the coronavirus outbreak

 Business loans backed by the government are currently being made available to businesses affected by coronavirus across Australia.
 These government-backed business loans under the recently announced Coronavirus SME Guarantee Scheme, are loans of up to $250,000 that are available to eligible Australian SMEs.
 These loans will all be unsecured with terms of up to three years with no repayments required for six months.
 There will also be no interest charged on these loans for unused funds - borrowers are only charged on what they draw down.
 Loans under this scheme also have no fees attached.

-Loans will be made available to businesses until 30 September 2020.
+These loans will be made available to businesses until 30 September 2020.

 Is my bank offering the Small Business Relief Package?